richelbilderbeek/R-CodingStandard/R-CodingStandard.md

 ### References

- * [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `When indenting your code, use two spaces.
+ * [1] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `When indenting your code, use two spaces.
 Never use tabs or mix tabs and spaces.
 Exception: When a line break occurs inside parentheses, align the wrapped line with the first character inside the parenthesis.`
- * [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Extra spacing (i.e., more than one space in a row) is okay if it improves alignment of equals signs or arrows (<-).`
+ * [2] [Google's R Style Guide](https://google.github.io/styleguide/Rguide.xml): `Extra spacing (i.e., more than one space in a row) is okay if it improves alignment of equals signs or arrows (<-).`
+ * [3] 'R Style.
+An Rchaeological Commentary.' by Paul E. Johnson, February 13, 2015, [PDF](https://cran.r-project.org/web/packages/rockchalk/vignettes/Rstyle.pdf), `3.1 (SEA 1.0).
+Indentation of code sections is required`

-## WS.4: Avoid using tabs
+## WS.4: Avoid using tabs [1,2]

 ```
 [Example here]